xtdb-labs/learn-crux-datalog-today/master.md

 (require '[crux.api :as crux])
 ```

 Next we need some data.
-Crux interpets maps as "documents", which require no pre-defined schema, they only need a valid ID attribute.
-In the data below (which is defined using edn, and fully explained in the section) we are using negative integers as IDs and any top-level attributes that refer to these integers can be interpreted in an ad-hoc way and traversed by the query engine - this capability is known as "schema-on-read".
+Crux interprets maps as "documents."
+These require no pre-defined schema -- they only need a valid ID attribute.
+In the data below (which is defined using edn, and fully explained in the section) we are using negative integers as IDs.
+Any top-level attributes that refer to these integers can be interpreted in an ad-hoc way and traversed by the query engine -- this capability is known as "schema-on-read".

-This vector of maps contains two kinds of documents, documents relating to people (actors and directors), and documents relating to movies.
+This vector of maps contains two kinds of documents: documents relating to people (actors and directors) and documents relating to movies.
 As a convention to aid human interpretation, all persons have IDs like `-1XX` and all movies have IDs like `-2XX`.
-Many ID value types are supported, such as strings and UUIDs, which may well be more appropriate in a real application.
+Many ID value types are supported, such as strings and UUIDs, which may be more appropriate in a real application.

 ```clojure
 (def my-docs